Birth centres (midwife-led units) can be more homely than labour wards. We run you through what to expect when you have your baby there.

 What will happen during labour?

-Once you are in active labour, you will be monitored in a similar way to what would happen in a labour ward.
-Your midwife will check you every four hours or so to see how you're progressing, including taking your blood pressure, pulse and temperature (Tommy’s, 2015).
+Once you are in active labour, you will be monitored in the same way to what would happen in a labour ward.
+Your midwife will check you every four hours or so to see how you're progressing, including taking your blood pressure, pulse and temperature (NICE, 2014).
 They’re there to support you emotionally as well as physically (NICE, 2014).

-Your midwife should check your baby’s heartbeat more regularly, using a small handheld device to listen to their heart at least every 15 minutes.
+Your midwife will check your baby’s heartbeat more regularly, using a small handheld device to listen to their heart every 15 minutes.
 If you are labouring in water, your baby’s heart rate can be monitored with a waterproof Doppler.
 Alternatively, the midwife might ask you to move your bump above the water temporarily so a standard monitor can be used (Yinglin et al, 2014).

 Your midwife will also regularly check the birthing pool water temperature.
 They’ll record any observations on a chart called a partogram (NICE, 2014).